Configure attribution integration

 - Both click-through and view-through attribution

-The integration uses a Link ID which is generated in Google Ads and unique to each app.
+The integration uses a Link ID, which is generated in Google Ads and unique to each app.
 Once your Link ID has been configured in Singular, Singular will start sending all installs, sessions, and configured in-app conversion events to Google.

-The events show up in Google Ads after at least one conversion event occurred since setting up the configuration in Singular (not just events that are attributed to Google Ads).
+Note: The events show up in Google Ads after at least one conversion event occurred since setting up the configuration in Singular (not just events that are attributed to Google Ads).

 For live apps with thousands of active users, this usually happens within a few minutes, but if you are testing a new app without any active users, you have to trigger the events yourself.
 Then, make sure that the conversion is enabled - this might have to be done through the MCC account if you are utilizing cross-account conversions.

 Next, you can configure and start your Google Ads campaigns.
 Follow Google's instructions to learn more about your options and how to configure them.